-Doxazosin works by relaxing the blood vessels so that blood can circulate easier, lowering the blood pressure to a healthy level.
-It also relaxes the muscle around the bladder and prostate gland to make it easier to urinate.
+Doxazosin works by relaxing blood vessels, which allows the blood to circulate more easily and reduces blood pressure to a healthier level.
+Doxazosin also relaxes the muscles around the bladder and prostate gland making it easier for men with an enlarged prostate to urinate.

-Doxazosin is a long term treatment which you may have to take for the rest of your life.
+Doxazosin is a long term treatment to keep your blood pressure at healthy levels.
+You may have to take blood pressure medication for the rest of your life.

-Doxazosin is designed for long term use so it is perfectly safe to use in this manner.
+Doxazosin is designed for long term use so it is safe to use in this manner.

 High blood pressure puts a strain on your organs and blood vessels.
 This can increase your risk of experiencing:

 The active ingredient in the medicine is doxazosin.

 The other ingredients contained in doxazosin are Lactose monohydrate, magnesium stearate, microcrystalline cellulose, sodium lauryl sulphate, sodium starch glycolate (type A) and colloidal anhydrous silica.

 Note the same medication from different manufacturers may contain different inactive ingredients.